 The tape cutting machines used at ZSW guarantee a sharp, burr-free cut edge and also a highly precise spooling and gentle treatment of the material thanks to web edge guide control and movement control.

-At ZSW, single-layer pouch cells, stacked pouch cells (e.g. 2 Ah), 18650 cells and prismatic cells (PHEV-1) can be produced.
+At ZSW, single-layer pouch cells, stacked pouch cells (e.g. 2 Ah), 18650 or 21700 round cells, and prismatic cells (PHEV-1) can be produced.
 The institute not only assembles the cells but also performs detailed analyses of the cell components.
 These analyses are very important, in particular for the development and optimisation of new cells.